Home Page The Script Download Launch

 Kim Komando logo

-January 30, 2006 (original date – now dated March 6, 2006), The Kim Komando Show, Kool Site of the Day, Kim writes that “… if you're having problems with your computer, it could be a problem with the Registry.
+January 30, 2006, The Kim Komando Show, Kool Site of the Day, Kim writes that “… if you're having problems with your computer, it could be a problem with the Registry.
 Well, Silent Runners can help you out.”
+(Sorry to say that this page on Kim’s site has been removed.)

 Guardian Unlimited logo